vxfemboy/demonic0/README.md

 # demonic0
-A discord bot that has been requested highly among the community
+A discord bot that has been requested highly among the community of bot deveplopers and enthusisats

+# Warning
+Using this bot incorrectly will violate discords terms of use, I am not liable for anything you do with this bot or this source

-Todo:
+# Todo:
-add sniper
+copypasta && note support

+owoify and pirate talk

-add embed disable
+embed disable

 seperate config file

 nuke - raid protection

-ai training
+ai chat training

 communicate through bot